Maryland Child Visitation Lawyer

 A court-ordered visitation schedule can help minimize disputes about parent-child contact and communications.
 While some parents can agree to the terms of a visitation schedule on their own, many couples need help from a child visitation lawyer.
 Your lawyer might:

-- Help you negotiate a fair visitation schedule and present it to the Baltimore Circuit Court for approval,
+- Help you negotiate a fair visitation schedule and present it to the circuit court for approval;

-- File a complaint for visitation on your behalf, and
+- File a complaint for visitation on your behalf.

 Judges must consider your child’s best interests when awarding visitation.
 The frequency and extent of your visitation rights might depend on: